ritheeshvedire/asyncsyncclient/README.md

  2. Second way
     - there is atomic counter next_fetch_event_id
-    - multiple workers will update next_fetch_event_id + 1
+    - multiple workers will update next_fetch_event_id + 1 and use that to get fetch event from the server
-    - receive() wil have a seperate counter that only queries next ordered event
+    - receive() wil have a seperate counter that only queries next ordered event from the map

 We do second way abnove for simplicity and intuitively better performance (and to avoid complex logic in first way )